Kaneida/selfdrivetheme/README.md

   ==============
 Vehicle Rental System for WordPress

-Project managed by Digital Designs Network Ltd.
+By Digital Designs Network Ltd.